Fulop-Krisztian/netconfigs/Cisco/IP version independent/ACLs.md

 # ACL configuration
-#cisco #firewall #
+#cisco #firewall
-Terminology, general knowledge
+# Terminology, general knowledge
 ---
 - Access Control List.
 It controls access.
-- Filtering goes from most specific to least specific
+- Filtering should go from most specific to least specific when configuring
 - Placed on incoming or outgoing interfaces.
 Also some services support ACL filtering (like SSH or SNMP)
-- By default everything is denied
+- By default everything is denied (everything you want to permit must be permitted explicitly)

 Types
 ---